abdulrahim2002/personal_website/content/posts/the_design_of_twitter.md

 This approach, also enables us to distribute the tweets of famous users using a more optimal method, for example through CDN.

+Lastly, I would like to note that publisher/subscriber model of communication, is probably a more natural approach to solve these kind of problems.

+- each user is a publisher
+- and his followers are his subscribers
+- when alice follows bob.
+She is subscribing to bob.
+Therefore:
+    - bob -> publisher
+    - alice -> subscriber
+- when bob makes a post.
+All subscribers that subscriber to bob's post immediately take some action
+- For example, when bob makes a post, alice can store the post in her timeline

+Since, we will be handling 300 million users, we potentially have 300 million publisher streams and 300 million subscriber streams.
+Hence, a huge pub/sub system is required.

+We can think of using something like apache kafka.
+Which is a production grade pub/sub system.
+But even with kafka, this might be a challenge, given the number of publisher stremas we need to maintain.
+So as a home work, read more about kafka.

 ## How to generate search timeline/feed

 Twitter uses something called inverted full text search.
 Here's how it